Dipsacus: Cultivation and uses

 Teasels are also occasionally grown as ornamental plants, and the dried heads are used in floristry.

 Teasels have been naturalised in many regions away from their native range, partly due to the import of fuller's teasel for textile processing, and partly by the seed being a contaminant mixed with crop seeds.

 Common teasel (Dipsacus fullonum) and cut-leaved teasel (Dipsacus laciniatus) have both been observed as invasive species in the United States.
 Common is more widespread, but cut-leaved is more aggressive.

-Due to the chemical dipsacus saponin C, Dipsacus asper has medically significant procoagulant properties, likely due to an increase of intracellular calcium, and apoptosis of mitochondria.
+Due to the chemical dipsacus saponin C, Dipsacus asper has medically significant procoagulant properties, that is likely due to an increase of intracellular calcium, and apoptosis of mitochondria.
 This presents a considerable risk to the average user but may be beneficial in certain circumstances.

 Phytochemistry

 Ethanol extracts of Dipsacus asper contain phenolic acids including caffeic acid, 2,6-dihydroxycinnamic acid, vanillic acid, 2′-O-caffeoyl-D-glucopyranoside ester, and caffeoylquinic acid, iridoid glucosides, triterpenoids oleanic acid and akebiasaponin D.